ItsDrike/ItsDrike/README.md

 - :neutral_face: I usually work on back-end related development and algorithm design.
 - :man: I'm addicted to automating everything and a huge advocate of CI workflows, unit testing, and other DevOps related technologies.
 - :seedling: Currently, I'm learning about system administration and security.
+- :gear: I like exploring low-level languages, such as Assembly, Rust and C.
 - :speech_balloon: Ask me about anything, I am happy to help.
-- :snake: I mostly code in python, because I love the beauty of it's simplicity and readability.
 - :tv: I enjoy watching TV shows, mostly Sci-Fi/Fantasy.

 <details>